Everest Base Camp Trek - The Ultimate Adventure

 Tipping and Personal expenses

 Tips while in the high Himalayas adventure is a gratitude being offered to the trek crew for their hard work on your adventure journey in the Himalayas.
 Besides the full board meals, accommodation, trek permit, Lukla flight, and hotel accommodation is included in the trip cost, you need some extra budget for the lunch and dinner in Kathmandu and recharging batteries, using WIFI, having some snack and mineral water, tips to trek crew, etc. on a trek.

 Trekkers experience standing at the Mt.
 Everest Base Camp.

 Fantastic to be at EBC - a challenging, long walk to get there, but what a place!
-As you stand on The Rock, you can see the summit of mt.
-Everest over the Western Shoulder, knowing you are right where so many brave climbers and sherpas set off for their dream and knowing that this is as close as you can get for ordinary people.
+As you stand on The Rock, you can see the summit of Mt.
+Everest over the Western Shoulder, knowing you are right where so many brave climbers and sherpas set off for their dream and knowing that this is as close as you can get to ordinary people.